 A Common End-of-Audit Problem

-We’re concluding another audit, and it’s time to consider whether we will issue a letter communicating internal control deficiencies.
-A month ago we noticed some control issues in accounts payable, but presently we’re not clear about how to describe them.
-We hesitate to call the client to rehash the now-cold walkthrough.
-After all, the client thinks we’re done, and quite frankly, they are tired of seeing us.
-We know that boiler-plate language will not clearly communicate the weakness or how to fix it.
-Now we’re kicking ourselves for not taking more time to document the control weakness (back when you initially saw it).
+You are concluding another audit, and it’s time to consider whether you will issue a letter communicating internal control deficiencies.
+A month ago you noticed some control issues in accounts payable, but presently you’re not sure how to describe them.
+You hesitate to call the client to rehash the now-cold walkthrough.
+After all, the client thinks you’re done.
+But you know that boiler-plate language will not clearly communicate the weakness or tell the client how to fix the problem.
+Now you’re kicking yourself for not taking more time to document the control weakness (back when you initially saw it).

-Here’s a post to help capture and document internal control issues as we audit.
+Here’s a post to help you capture and document internal control issues as you audit.

 Today, we’ll take a look at the following control weakness objectives: